dustinpfister/blog_posts/_posts/threejs-plane.md

 layout: post
 categories: three.js
 id: 473
-updated: 2022-10-13 11:16:02
+updated: 2022-10-13 11:23:39
-version: 1.39
+version: 1.40
 ---

-In [three js](https://threejs.org/) there are a lot of built in constructors for making quick geometries that can be used with a material to create a mesh than can the be placed in a scene.
+In [three js](https://threejs.org/) there are a lot of built in constructors for making quick geometries that can be used with a material to create a mesh than can the be placed in a scene object.
 One of these is for plane geometry that is just a flat simple 2d plane, which is a desired geometry for most simple projects.
 So it is nice to have a convenience method in the framework that can be used to quickly create such a geometry.

 The [three plane](https://threejs.org/docs/#api/en/geometries/PlaneGeometry) constructor allows for setting the width and height, but also a count for section width, and section height as well when creating a plane geometry.
 There is then the question of how to go about styling a checkered plane in threejs, as well as some other related topics when it comes to working with planes in threejs.
+There are two general ways of doing that sort of thing, one would be to just think in terms of a single material and a single texture, and the other would involve getting into creating and adding groups for the geometry.
+In any case the plane geometry is a great one to start with when it comes to both of these topics actually.

+There are many other little details about this that I should also touch base on such as rotating the geometry rather than  the mesh object that contains it, and setting the side property of the material that I use with the geometry when creating the mesh and so forth.
 So lets take a look at some plane geometry examples in threejs to get a better grasp on how to get up and running with plain geometry in threejs.
 <!-- more -->

 ## Plane Geometry in three.js and what to know first